Is it better to be a generalist or a specialist?

-Instead of being “the WordPress guru”, be “the web guy for stay at home moms who wants to start an online shop” (and just slap WPCommerce on it).
+Instead of being “the WordPress guru”, be “the web guy for stay-at-home moms who wants to start an online shop” (and slap WPCommerce on it for example).

 Instead of being “a cake shop in East Jakarta”, be “the cake shop you go to for anime-themed custom cakes”.